microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/index.md

 #### Concepts

+NOTE: Microsoft uses many acronyms in it's business.
+You can use [this page](/PartnerResources/skilling/partner-onboarding-academy/acronyms) for reference for the most commonly used one.

 Below are some concepts and definitions you'll see used in this Academy:

 - [Partner Center](https://learn.microsoft.com/en-us/partner-center/overview): A portal for Partners to manage their account, offers, customers and billing